The Best Vitamins and Supplements for a Healthy Heart

 Avoid Smoking And Reduce Alcohol.

 Smoking severely raises cardiovascular disease risks, while binge drinking can spike blood pressure and injure heart tissue.
-If you do drink, do so in moderation one daily drink for women, two for men or try to reduce consumption entirely for maximum heart health.
+If you do drink, do so in moderation, one daily drink for women, two for men, or try to reduce consumption entirely for maximum heart health.

-Collectively, these routines form a synergy that multiplies the advantages of supplementation resulting in healthier, longer-lasting cardiovascular wellness.
+Collectively, these routines form a synergy that multiplies the advantages of supplementation, resulting in healthier, longer-lasting cardiovascular wellness.

 5. The Future of Heart Health.

 As technology improves, so does our strategy for heart health.
-The future is precision nutrition individualized dietary and supplement regimens based on the specific needs of each person according to their biology, lifestyle, and genetics.
+The future is precision nutrition, individualized dietary and supplement regimens based on the specific needs of each person according to their biology, lifestyle, and genetics.

-What's on the Horizon?
+What is on the Horizon?

 Genetic Testing.